BEYOND PROMPT-TO-CODE

 What is vibe coding?

-Vibe coding is a way of building software by describing what you want in plain language and letting AI write the code.
+Vibe coding is a way of building software by describing what you want in plain language and letting automation write the code.
 Instead of typing syntax, you type intent.
-The term took off in early 2025 after Andrej Karpathy described a workflow where he would “see things, say things, run things, and copy-paste things” until the software worked.
+The term took off in early 2025 after Andrej Karpathy described a workflow where he would "see things, say things, run things, and copy-paste things" until the software worked.

 The approach works well for prototypes, internal tools, and small web apps.
 Tools like Cursor, Replit, Bolt, and Lovable have made it possible for non-engineers to produce working software in minutes.
 The speed is real.
 The accessibility is real.
 What vibe coding tools do, they do well.